Antioch, Illinois: Recreation

 The Chain O'Lakes found along the Fox River, serves as an aquatic mecca for boating and summer leisure while skiing and snowmobiling abound during the winter months.
 Along with neighboring Fox Lake, Antioch has become host to numerous pro and amateur national fishing tournaments.

 Kite flying is also a popular sporting event on Loon Lake during Labor Day Weekend.
-Currently, the Swiss Kiting Federation holds the record for the longest kite flight of 1 hour and 24 minutes.
+As of 2017, the Swiss Kiting Federation holds the record for the longest kite flight of 1 hour and 24 minutes.

-The village is bordered by four holdings of the Lake County Forest Preserve District, an award-winning and nationally recognized land conservation organization.
+The village is bordered by four holdings of the Lake County Forest Preserve District.

 Government

 Elected officials

 The village of Antioch is a non-home rule municipality which functions under the council-manager form of government with a village President and a six-member Board of Trustees, all of whom are elected to four-year terms.
 The Village President and three of the Trustees are elected every four years.
 The other group of three Trustees are also elected for four-year terms, but this election is staggered and takes place two years after the first group.